Bita404/OOP-Backend-System/README.md

 - Class Teacher
 - Class Course
 - Class Reporting : this class contains 2 parts part1 for CSV Reports and part2 for vizualization
+## main.py
+This file contains the main menu code.
+The manu is made for easier use of the peogram (database_sys.py) and The main menu provides